Culinary History Links

-Thomas Gloning's collection of medieval-to-modern dietary texts, in many languages, including English, French, Italian, etc.
+Thomas Grewing's collection at 3owls of medieval-to-modern dietary texts, in many languages, including English, French, Italian, etc.

 Henry Notaker's "Old Cookbooks and Food History," mostly Norwegian texts in English translations, also links to other sites.

-The Book of Household Management, by Mrs. Beeton.
+The Book of Household Management, by Mrs. Beeton at the Gutenberg Project

 Cookery, by Amy G. Richards, Montreal, 1895, from Canadiana Online.